acmdas/das_fieldstones/morefieldstones2019.md

 ## Analog Future
 Mon, 1 Jul 2019

-&ldquo;Nature uses digital coding for the storage, replication, recombination, and error correction of sequences of nucleotides, but relies on analog coding and analog computing for intelligence and control.
+“Nature uses digital coding for the storage, replication, recombination, and error correction of sequences of nucleotides, but relies on analog coding and analog computing for intelligence and control.
 No programming, no code.
-To those seeking true intelligence, autonomy, and control among machines, the domain of analog computing, not digital computing, is the place to look.&rdquo;&mdash;[George Dyson](https://www.edge.org/conversation/george_dyson-childhoods-end)
+To those seeking true intelligence, autonomy, and control among machines, the domain of analog computing, not digital computing, is the place to look.”—[George Dyson](https://www.edge.org/conversation/george_dyson-childhoods-end)

 ## Potatoes
 Tue, 2 Jul 2019

-&ldquo;What is this mind of ours; what are these atoms with consciousness?
-Last week&rsquo;s potatoes!&rdquo;&mdash;Richard Feynman
+“What is this mind of ours; what are these atoms with consciousness?
+Last week’s potatoes!”—Richard Feynman

 Assuming, of course that there is a one-to-one exclusive relationship between mind/consciousness and brain, which seems to me to be extremely complex.
 There's clearly a relationship, but is it exclusive?
-Without a brain&mdash;divorced from living matter&mdash;is there some element of mind or even consciousness?
+Without a brain—divorced from living matter—is there some element of mind or even consciousness?
 Soul?
 Spirit?
 Arr, that's the question!
 Or perhaps a step on the way to the question...

 ## True to its telling
 Sat, 6 Jul 2019

-&ldquo;History is a fairy tale true to its telling...&rdquo;&mdash;[Andrei Codrescu](https://www.theparisreview.org/blog/2019/07/02/the-many-lives-of-lafcadio-hearn/)
+“History is a fairy tale true to its telling...”—[Andrei Codrescu](https://www.theparisreview.org/blog/2019/07/02/the-many-lives-of-lafcadio-hearn/)

 ## No Problem
 Sat, 6 Jul 2019

-"I cannot define the real problem, therefore I suspect there's no real problem, but I'm not sure there's no real problem."&mdash;Richard Feynman
+"I cannot define the real problem, therefore I suspect there's no real problem, but I'm not sure there's no real problem."—Richard Feynman

 ## The Problem
 Sat, 6 Jul 2019

-&ldquo;Of course there was more.
+“Of course there was more.
 If you ask the right questions, there always is.

-That&rsquo;s the problem.&rdquo;&mdash;Robert Caro, *Working*
+“That’s the problem.”—Robert Caro, *Working*

 ## The Relation of Christians to the World
 Sat, 6 Jul 2019

-&ldquo;To sum up all in one word--what the soul is in the body, that are Christians in the world.
+“To sum up all in one word--what the soul is in the body, that are Christians in the world.
 The soul is dispersed through all the members of the body, and Christians are scattered through all the cities of the world.
 The soul dwells in the body, yet is not of the body; and Christians dwell in the world, yet are not of the world.
 The invisible soul is guarded by the visible body, and Christians are known indeed to be in the world, but their godliness remains invisible.
 The flesh hates the soul, and wars against it, though itself suffering no injury, because it is prevented from enjoying pleasures; the world also hates the Christians, though in nowise injured, because they abjure pleasures.
 The soul loves the flesh that hates it, and [loves also] the members; Christians likewise love those that hate them.
 The soul is imprisoned in the body, yet preserves that very body; and Christians are confined in the world as in a prison, and yet they are the preservers of the world.
 The immortal soul dwells in a mortal tabernacle; and Christians dwell as sojourners in corruptible [bodies], looking for an incorruptible dwelling in the heavens.
 The soul, when but ill-provided with food and drink, becomes better; in like manner, the Christians, though subjected day by day to punishment, increase the more in number.
-God has assigned them this illustrious position, which it were unlawful for them to forsake.&rdquo;&mdash;Diagnetus, *[The Epistle of Mathetes to Diognetus](http://www.earlychristianwritings.com/text/diognetus-roberts.html)*
+God has assigned them this illustrious position, which it were unlawful for them to forsake”—Diagnetus, *[The Epistle of Mathetes to Diognetus](http://www.earlychristianwritings.com/text/diognetus-roberts.html)*

 ## Cognitive Liberty
 Mon, 8 Jul 2019

-The aim of the chapter is to draw attention to a fundamental right that is neglected in the law but that is highly relevant for neuroethics: cognitive liberty or freedom of thought.
+“The aim of the chapter is to draw attention to a fundamental right that is neglected in the law but that is highly relevant for neuroethics: cognitive liberty or freedom of thought.
 Although an internationally accepted human right, it has not gained practical legal importance.
 However, any regulation of neurotechnologies has to be evaluated in its light.
 As the right is unfamiliar to policy makers and even to many lawyers and legal scholars, its historical development and the main arguments for its recognition are sketched.
 Furthermore, some suggestions for its interpretation, scope, and contours are forwarded and remaining open questions identified.
 According to international human rights law, the right is of absolute nature so that interferences cannot be justified for interests of the common good or paternalistic reasons.
-Whether this strict prohibition of intervening into other persons’ minds can and should be sustained even in light of putative pressing public interests and various neuroethical considerations is one of the novel questions neuroscience poses for the law.&mdash;Christoph Bublitz, Faculty of Law, University of Hamburg, Hamburg, Germany *[Cognitive Liberty or the International Human Right to Freedom of Thought](https://link.springer.com/referenceworkentry/10.1007/978-94-007-4707-4_166)*
+Whether this strict prohibition of intervening into other persons’ minds can and should be sustained even in light of putative pressing public interests and various neuroethical considerations is one of the novel questions neuroscience poses for the law.”—Christoph Bublitz, Faculty of Law, University of Hamburg, Hamburg, Germany *[Cognitive Liberty or the International Human Right to Freedom of Thought](https://link.springer.com/referenceworkentry/10.1007/978-94-007-4707-4_166)*

 ## Cognitive Liberty Redux
 Mon, 8 Jul 2019

-“Thou canst not touch the freedom of my mind.”
-(Milton, *Comus*)
+“Thou canst not touch the freedom of my mind.”—Milton, *Comus*

 “Everyone has the right to freedom to hold opinions without interference.”
 (United Nations Universal Declaration of Human Rights)

 “Men fear thought as they fear nothing else on earth &mdash more than ruin &mdash; more even than death....
 Thought is subversive and revolutionary, destructive and terrible, thought is merciless to privilege, established institutions, and comfortable habit.
 Thought looks into the pit of hell and is not afraid.
-Thought is great and swift and free, the light of the world, and the chief glory of man.”
-(Bertrand Russell)
+Thought is great and swift and free, the light of the world, and the chief glory of man.”—Bertrand Russell

 Found in Bonnie Burstow, PhD. *[On Cognitive Liberty: A Principle to Rally Behind](https://www.madinamerica.com/2019/07/cognitive-liberty-principle-rally-behind/)*

 ## Reading with a Pencil
 Mon, 8 Jul 2019

-&ldquo;The intellectual is, quite simply, a human being who has a pencil in his or her hand when reading a book.&rdquo;—George Steiner
+“The intellectual is, quite simply, a human being who has a pencil in his or her hand when reading a book.”George Steiner

-&ldquo;There’s a way of reading that is like writing.
+“There’s a way of reading that is like writing.
 You feel in collaboration… You have a pen in your hand, you’re going along in a way that’s, like, half creating it as you go.
-And you’re also strip-mining it for anything you can use… you’re sifting for what could be gold.&rdquo;—Patricia Lockwood
+And you’re also strip-mining it for anything you can use… you’re sifting for what could be gold.”—Patricia Lockwood

-“Every piece of art I’ve ever made was because I saw bad and could do better, or saw great and needed to catch up.”&mdash;John T. Unger
+“Every piece of art I’ve ever made was because I saw bad and could do better, or saw great and needed to catch up.”—John T. Unger

 “Full ownership of a book only comes when you have made it a part of yourself, and the best way to make yourself a part of it — which comes to the same thing — is by writing in it.
 Why is marking a book indispensable to reading it?
 First, it keeps you awake — not merely conscious, but wide awake.
 Second, reading, if it is active, is thinking, and thinking tends to express itself in words, spoken or written.
 The person who says he knows what he thinks but cannot express it usually does not know what he thinks.
 Third, writing your reactions down helps you to remember the thoughts of the author.
-Reading a book should be a conversation between you and the author….Marking a book is literally an expression of your differences or your agreements…It is the highest respect you can pay him..”&mdash;Mortimer J. Adler and Charles Van Doren , *How To Read A Book*
+Reading a book should be a conversation between you and the author….Marking a book is literally an expression of your differences or your agreements…It is the highest respect you can pay him..”—Mortimer J. Adler and Charles Van Doren , *How To Read A Book*

 h/t [Austin Kleon](https://austinkleon.com/2018/08/30/reading-with-a-pencil/)

 ## Indifferent
 Tue, 9 Jul 2019

-&ldquo;I don't know of any teaching more self-centered and further from the facts than Marxism.
+“I don't know of any teaching more self-centered and further from the facts than Marxism.
 Ordinarily, people are anxious to test their theories in practice, to learn from experience.
 But those who wield power are so anxious to establish the myth of their own infallibility that they turn their backs on truth as  squarely as they can.
 Politics mean nothing to me.
-I don't like people who are indifferent to the truth.&rdquo;&mdash;Boris Pasternak, *Doctor Zhivago*
+I don't like people who are indifferent to the truth.”—Boris Pasternak, *Doctor Zhivago*

 ## Printing
 Wed, 10 Jul 2019

-"Printing diffused true knowledge, but it also diffused (and on a far greater scale) false knowledge and unproved irrational affirmation."&mdash;Hilaire Belloc, *The Crisis of Our Civilization*
+"Printing diffused true knowledge, but it also diffused (and on a far greater scale) false knowledge and unproved irrational affirmation."—Hilaire Belloc, *The Crisis of Our Civilization*

 ## Persecution
 Wed, 10 Jul 2019